 The first task was to remove the boards that were covering up the original balusters.
 (We removed the awful carpet in the hallway, too)

-Although we are painting all of the woodwork throughout the house, the existing paintwork on the balusters was in an awful state, so that we couldn’t just paint over it.
+Although we are painting all of the woodwork throughout the house, the existing paintwork on the balusters was in an awful state, so we couldn’t just paint over it.

 The paint was chipped and some of the board that had been covering the balusters had stuck to the paintwork.
 We started stripping away the paint with a heat gun.

 This took forever, as the paint was really gooey and got stuck in the decorative moulding.
 Then after hours of stripping paint, came hours of sanding everything.
-After about 40 hours if work, this is what it looked like.
+After about 40 hours of work, this is what it looked like.